wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

-# Choreo Expression Syntax
+# Ballerina Expression Syntax

-Choreo expressions comprise a powerful expression syntax based on the [Ballerina language](https://ballerina.io/) for function invocations, declaring a variable using literals and tuples, typecasting, etc. This document presents you the common expressions that you can use while developing Choreo applications.
+Ballerina expressions comprise a powerful expression syntax based on the [Ballerina language](https://ballerina.io/) for function invocations, declaring a variable using literals and tuples, typecasting, etc. This document presents you the common expressions that you can use while developing Choreo applications.

 ## Supported Literals